ASHTEAD GROUP PLC - Directorate Update

 Directorate Update

-In accordance with LR 9.6.14R, Ashtead Group plc ("the Company") has been informed that Jill Easterbrook, an Independent Non-Executive Director of the Company, has been appointed to the Board of UP Global Sourcing Holdings PLC as an Independent Non-Executive Director with effect from 21stSeptember 2020.
+In accordance with LR 9.6.14R, Ashtead Group plc ("the Company") has been informed that Paul Walker, the Chair of the Company, will be stepping down as Chair of Halma plc by July 2021 having served as a non-executive director and Chair since 2013.

+The Company has also been informed that Paul Walker will succeed Sir Anthony Habgood as Chair of RELX plc and it is expected that he will take up this new role in the first half of 2021.

 Further enquiries: